Egypt proposes two-day Gaza truce in hope of full ceasefire

 President Masoud Pezeshkian told his cabinet Iran did not want war but would deliver “an appropriate response”.

+With traders relieved that Israel’s strikes had avoided Iran’s energy infrastructure, oil prices tumbled Monday, falling as much as five percent before paring some of their losses.

+Israel launched the strikes in retaliation for an October 1 missile attack by Iran, which was a response to the killings of Tehran-aligned militant leaders and an Iranian commander.

-Israeli Prime Minister Benjamin Netanyahu, speaking on the Hebrew calendar anniversary of the Hamas attack on October 7 last year, said the attack on Iran “was precise and powerful, achieving all of its objectives”.
+Israeli Prime Minister Benjamin Netanyahu said the operation “was precise and powerful, achieving all of its objectives”.

-Israel launched the strikes in retaliation for an October 1 attack by Iran, which fired about 200 missiles at Israel.
+Netanyahu, speaking at a Jerusalem memorial for Hamas’s October 7 attack that sparked the war, was interrupted by shouting from victims’ relatives.

-There has been public and diplomatic pressure on Netanyahu to do more to strike a deal to secure the release of the remaining captives held in Gaza.
+The premier has been under pressure to secure the release of captives held in Gaza.

-His speech in Jerusalem was interrupted by shouting from relatives of victims of the Hamas attack in the crowd.

 – ‘Painful concessions’ –